rafaelaazevedo/MoonPay/README.md

 I've used POM as the structure to build the e2e tests and decided to follow the ratio 10% E2E Tests, 20% Integration Tests and 70% component/unit tests.
 I know some Cypress devs prefer to use Application Actions instead as it is faster, but I am a bit skeptical to use mostly because you need to change the development code and I try to avoid this as much as possible unless you are doing TDD, unless it is to add the `data-cy`, `data-testid`.

 Locators: some locators are not ideal because I didn't have access to the development code, so I had to get the best locator I could use from the DOM, which means sometimes was an id and sometimes was the CSS (Im not proud of this haha)

+Waits: Not proud of that, but because of the deadline I couldnt't explore using cypress-wait-until plugin, which would be a better solution instead of just having random waits.

 Assertions: I have done a really basic assertion specially when it comes about the messages and field validation and what is written because I didnt want to create a big dependency on the data and css.
 So, as long as there is a css class related to error changing the layout or highligting a validation with a key word in the message I would assert it.